-Whether it is 'no' or 'little' depends on the amount of active devoicing, i.e. the activity of the posterior cricoarytenoid muscle.
-Some languages have no posterior cricoarytenoid activity during [b/p] (e.g. English: Hirose & Gay 1972); some languages do have such activity, but it is shorter and less strong than in [ph] (e.g. Danish: Hutters 1985).
+Whether it is 'no' or 'little' depends on the amount of active devoicing, i.e. the activity of the posterior cricoarytenoid (PCA) muscle.
+Some languages have no PCA activity during [b/p] (e.g.

-gesture in opposite directions, with presumably opposite auditory results.
-This explanation for the centrality of the single category does seem to hold for the examples just discussed, and the idea that articulations resulting in peripheral auditory values involve more effort than those resulting in more central values has been used in computational models of inventories, such as the vowel model of ten Bosch (1991).
-A third view, which downplays the role of articulatory effort and instead stresses auditory distinctiveness. takes into account inventories with two categories on the continuum.
-This we describe next
+special tongue body movements), whereas the other categories often involve additional gestures and can be called elaborate ([b] = active vocal fold adduction, $[p^h]$ = large active vocal fold abduction, $[n^j]$ = tongue body fronting, $[n^y]$ = tongue body backing).
+In the latter view, the fact that the shared category tends to have the auditory mid value could be explained by the consideration that one value must be the easiest, and that humans have a large variety of articulatory tricks at their disposal, so that they are capable of producing gestures that deviate from this easiest gesture in opposite directions, with presumably opposite auditory results.
+This explanation for the centrality of the single category does seem to hold for the examples just discussed, and the idea that articulations resulting in peripheral auditory values involve more effort than those resulting in more central values has been used in computational models of inventories, such as the vowel model by Ten Bosch (1991).
+A third view, which downplays the role of articulatory effort and instead stresses auditory distinctivity, takes into account inventories with two categories on the continuum.
+This we describe next.